Meet a Russia that was, a Russia that might have been

 A fisherman’s ramble through Russia in 2010 reveals a country tasting new freedoms yet burdened by its Soviet past.

 He is former editor of The Redbone Journal and creator of the award-winning Small Waters Fishing website, to be re-released this year.
-He has built a reputation for sparkling storytelling, how-to angling instruction and penetrating insight into topics of wide-sweeping importance.
+His reportage and how-to angling instruction has served millions of anglers.
 He has served as an industry consultant and has produced instructional fishing videos, often contributing to outdoor radio and television, sharing his knowledge and experiences from waters around the world.

 A Story of Fishing, Culture, and Change